stasjok/btrfsmaintenance-formula/README.md

 but only if file watcher is not activated.

 You don't need to call this state manually unless you're managing configuration by hand.

+### btrfsmaintenance.refresh.watcher

+This state will start or stop configuration file watcher depending on a value `btrfsmaintenance.refresh.watcher.running`.

+You can safely disable it, if you're managing configuration with `btrfsmaintenance.config` state.

 ### btrfsmaintenance.clean